 According to a study carried out by The Swedish Refugee Law Center with support from UNHCR, 37 decisions with immediate enforcement were made regarding asylum seekers from countries on the list during the first three months after its introduction.
-During the period under review, decisions with immediate enforcement were made regarding asylum-seekers from four of the countries on the Swedish list of safe countries of origin.
-Those countries were Georgia (18 decisions), Mongolia (9 decisions), Albania (6 decisions) and Serbia (4 decisions).
+During the period under review, decisions with immediate enforcement were made regarding asylum-seekers from four of the countries on the Swedish list of safe countries of origin: Georgia (18 decisions), Mongolia (9 decisions), Albania (6 decisions) and Serbia (4 decisions).
 In the study, 12 of the decisions concerned families with children.
 A total of 22 children were affected by decisions with immediate enforcement.

 In the study, questions were raised about whether the asylum seekers in all cases had had a real chance to rebut the presumption that the country in question was safe.
 Concerns were also raised since the threshold for considering an application as manifestly unfounded seemed to be lower in cases regarding safe countries of origin than what follows from previous Swedish case-law.
 It was also noted that public counsel was appointed only in very few cases and that the assessment of children´s own reasons for entitlement to a residence permit, and the best interest of the child, were very standardized in many cases.